webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

 frames per second.
 It's the `deltaTime` we computed above.

-For JavaScript time we can record the time our `requestAnimationFrame` started and the time it ended
+For JavaScript time, we can record the time our `requestAnimationFrame` started and the time it ended.

 ```js
   let then = 0;